www.propane101.com/

 Propane gas furnaces are available in many different models with varying capacities for entire home heating or for individual area heating such as a self contained propane wall furnace.
 Furnaces function by taking air (usually from inside), heating it and returning it to the inside through an air duct system which warms the house or building.
 The flue gases produced from combustion are removed from the furnace through exhaust ventilation.
 This is extremely important to understand because the products of combustion (flue gases) are extremely high in concentration and can cause property damage and present a health hazard if ventilation is not installed or is installed incorrectly.
 In fact, furnace manufacturers supply a supplemental exhaust ventilation manual in addition to the furnace information manual.

-Unlike most space heaters, propane furnaces have complex mechanical parts in addition to the heating elements.
+Unlike space heaters, propane furnaces have complex mechanical parts in addition to the heating elements.
 These mechanisms function in unison with the propane heat generating equipment to provide adequate warmth when in use.
 Most central propane furnaces incorporate air conditioning and cooling systems in a single self contained unit and are operated with an adjustable thermostat in a remote location, usually mounted on a wall.
 Gas furnaces use either a standing pilot flame or electronic spark for ignition.
 Most newer model gas furnaces today use electronic ignition to light furnace burners.

 LP Gas Furnace Installation, Service and Repair